NVIDIA/optix-toolkit/README.md

 sudo dnf install libXcursor-devel libXi-devel libXinerama-devel libXrandr-devel mesa-libGLU-devel pkg-config
 ```

-## Specifying the Location of the OptiX SDK
+## Specifying the Location of the OptiX SDK (optional)

-The OptiX Toolkit will do it's best to locate the highest installed version of the OptiX SDK.
+The OptiX SDK headers will be downloaded (via FetchContent) if no installed version of the OptiX SDK is found.
 On Windows, the standard installation location `%ProgramData%/NVIDIA Corporation` is searched; on Linux, the locations `/opt`, `/usr/local`, `$HOME` and `$HOME/Downloads` are searched for the default SDK directory name.

 If you installed the OptiX SDK in another location, or using a different directory name than the suggested default, you can specify the location of the OptiX SDK by setting the CMake variable `OptiX_INSTALL_DIR` (case sensitive) at CMake configure time.
 Set the variable to the path to the directory containing the OptiX SDK `include` directory.